-Danish Shipping advocates for the use of non-toxic, longlasting coatings that reduce maintenance and environmental impact in line with the IMO's AFS Convention.
+Danish Shipping advocates for the use of non-toxic, long-lasting coatings that reduce maintenance and environmental impact in line with the IMO's AFS Convention.

-Danish Shipping encourages new technologies like robotic hull cleaning and real-time biofouling monitoring to boost efficiency and reduce ecological impacts.
+Danish Shipping encourage new technologies like advanced anti-fouling paints, real-time biofouling monitoring and robotic hull cleaning to boost ship efficiency and reduce ecological impacts.